San Marcos Growers LogoSan Marcos Growers

 Cordia decandra is common in the transition between desert scrub and matorral (equivalent to our chaparral) from the Atacama and Coquimbo regions of Chile near the coast up to around 5,000 feet along north facing (towards the sun in southern hemisphere) slopes.
 The name for the genus honors the 16th century German botanists Euricius Cordus and his son Valerius Cordus and the specific epithet is Latin for "ten males" in reference to the flowers having ten stamens.
 The common name Carbonillo is thought to be a reference to the wood being used for the making of charcoal (carboncillo in Spanish) though some note it might also refer to the blackish colored flower buds.
 This plant has thrived in the UCLA Mildred Mathias Botanic Garden and at the Cal State Fullerton Arboretum where our plants originated from cuttings and the accompanying photographs were taken.
 Our thanks to Ken Greby and Don Hodel for arranging for these cuttings to get to us.

-This information about Cordia decandra displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Cordia decandra displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.